 5. Morning meetings provide a way to connect at the start of the day.

-The time spent at school is often hectic and over-scheduled.
-Teachers frequently find it hard to fit everything in.
+School is often hectic and overscheduled, and teachers frequently find it hard to fit everything in.
 Without a scheduled meeting, the day can quickly slip by without much time dedicated to checking in with each other to see how things are going.
 Morning meetings afford us a small chunk of time to meet and connect with our students before the academic demands take over.

-Make morning meetings are part of your daily plan by scheduling the time and recording it in your teacher planner.
+Make classroom meetings part of your daily plan by scheduling the time and recording it in your teacher planner.
 Jot down what you will cover in a lesson plan, just as you would for any other academic lesson.

 6. Sharing leads to learning.